Texas Baptists form chaplaincy partnership with Virginia Baptists

 In the beginning… God!
 From the very first words of the Bible, we learn that it is a book about God.
 The Bible is about who God is and what God has done.
 He revealed himself as the Creator of the universe whose powerful words brought forth everything that has ever been created.

 In the first 11 chapters of Genesis, we see history on a universal scale.
 We learn about the beginnings of the earth, the plants and animals and the crowning achievement of God’s creation: human beings.
-We also discover how sin/p>... [continue]
+We also discover how sin enters the world and the devastating effects it has on everything and everyone God created.
+Fortunately, we also recognize God... [continue]

 Impacting Lives, Transforming Generations